-^{}Excludes "White alone" who are "not Hispanic or Latino"
+\Excludes "White alone" who are "not Hispanic or Latino"

-^{&}quot;This geographic level of poverty and health estimates are not comparable to other geographic levels of these estimates.
-Some estimates presented here come from sample data, and thus have sampling errors that may render some apparent differences between geographies statistically indistinguishable...The vintage year (e.g., V2016) refers to the final year of the series (2010 thru 2016).
+\\&quot;"Estimates are not comparable to other geographic levels due to methodology differences that may exist between different data sources.
+Some estimates presented here come from sample data, and thus have sampling errors that may render some apparent differences between geographies statistically indistinguishable...The vintage year (e.g., V2017) refers to the final year of the series (2010 thru 2017).
 Different vintage years of estimates are not comparable."